dawidg81/mcc/README.md

 # Contributing

 Any help with the project is highly appreciated.
-If you want to become a contributor, mail to dawidg811@hotmail.com
+If you want to become a contributor, let me know.

-I'll try to get into my outlook inbox and try to read your message.
+I will try to setup e mail inbox.

 ## TODO